 Having knowledge is the first step, but wisdom takes knowledge to the next level.
 Wisdom is the ability to know how to harness knowledge and put it into practice.
 The first step to being willing and able to gain God's wisdom is holding Him in highest esteem, showing Him the respect He deserves.
 Having a healthy fear of the Lord opens our hearts to receive His wisdom (Psalm 111:10; Proverbs 1:7).
 As we invest in our relationship with God, He increases our wisdom and insight: "The fear of the LORD is the beginning of wisdom, and the knowledge of the Holy One is insight" (Proverbs 9:10).

 So, in order to tap into the wisdom of God, we must seek it.
-We do this by asking God for it, listening to His voice, studying His Word, and living in obedience and submission to the Holy Spirit.
+We do this by asking God for it, studying His Word, listening to His voice, and living in obedience and submission to the Holy Spirit.